Priority Projects

 A New Home for an Ancient Order

 This historic new monastery will be a haven for visitors and a home for the faith community of Kylemore.
-The design is sensitively integrated into Kylemore’s unique environment and underpinned by important Benedictine tenets of stewardship of creation and hospitality
+It is designed to integrate into a unique environment, and provides places for contemplative solitude and prayer.
+Connected to the Monastic Church through gardens and cloister it comprises:

-Visitors’ Area, welcoming guests and those interested in the spiritual life of Kylemore.
+– Welcome area for guests and groups interested in spiritual life of Kylemore.

 Preserving and Enhancing Kylemore